alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 Spoiler alert: Faerie Caverns are just a more extreme version of Coconut Shy.

 Each day, you can pay 400 NP for the right to enter the caverns.
+You'll face
-The Faerie Caverns are a daily where you pay 400 NP to enter the cave.
-You'll face three "left or right?" choices in the cave, each with a 50-50 chance that's entirely random.
+three "left or right?" choices in the cave, with a 50% chance of either being right.
 If you guess right all three times, you win a prize!

 ![A treasure chest in the cave](/public/np-guide/faerie_cave_success.gif)